Degenerative Myelopathy Blog Banner

 Treatment and Management Options

-While no cure exists for degenerative myelopathy, comprehensive management strategies can significantly impact quality of life and potentially slow progression.
-Treatment degenerative myelopathy focuses on supportive care and maintaining function as long as possible.
+While no cure exists for degenerative myelopathy, comprehensive management strategies can significantly affect quality of life and may help preserve function for longer.
+Treatment focuses on supportive care and maintaining mobility as long as possible.

 Physical Therapy and Exercise